NBA on ABC

-The NBA on ABC is an American presentation of National Basketball Association (NBA) games produced by ESPN, and televised on ABC.
-After the ABC Sports division was integrated with its cable sister network in September 2006, broadcasts have since primarily used the NBA on ESPN branding and graphics instead of NBA on ABC name.

-ABC originally broadcast NBA games from 1965 to 1973.
-In 2002, NBA games returned to the network as part of a contract signed with the league, along with ESPN.
+Television broadcasts of the National Basketball Association (NBA) games were first broadcast by American broadcast network ABC from January 3, 1965 to May 10, 1973.
+Broadcasts produced by ABC Sports (later ESPN on ABC) returned on December 25, 2002, this time utilizing the NBA on ABC branding.
+Since 2006, when ABC Sports was rebranded to ESPN on ABC, the said branding was used less often.

-ABC televises games throughout the regular season, currently starting with Saturday night game in mid December, followed by a full slate of games on Christmas Day, and continued by a slate of NBA Saturday Primetime games and NBA Sunday Showcase afternoon games from January through March.
-ABC then airs up to nine games during the first five weeks of the NBA playoffs, and is the exclusive broadcaster of the NBA Finals.
+ABC's regular season schedule includes Christmas Day games; NBA Saturday Primetime games on selected weekends from December or January to March; and NBA Sunday Showcase games on selected afternoons from February to March.
+ABC then airs selected games during the first five weeks of the NBA playoffs and is the exclusive broadcaster of the NBA Finals.

 History

-ABC gains the NBA for the first time (1965–73)
+First ABC era (1965–1973)

-ABC first signed a deal with the NBA to become the league's primary television partner in 1964; the network's first game telecast aired on January 3, 1965 (a game between the Boston Celtics and Cincinnati Royals).
-ABC's initial alliance with the NBA first came about due to ABC Sports head Roone Arledge's search for live programming that could diminish the ratings of CBS Sports Spectacular, and ABC's own anthology program, Wide World of Sports a boost with sponsors.
+ABC first signed a deal with the NBA to become the league's primary television partner in 1964; ABC's first game telecast aired on January 3, 1965 (a game between the Boston Celtics and Cincinnati Royals).
+ABC's initial alliance with the NBA first came about due to ABC Sports head Roone Arledge's search for live programming that could diminish the ratings of CBS Sports Spectacular, and ABC's anthology program, Wide World of Sports a boost with sponsors.
 ABC initially paid the NBA only $650,000 for the rights annually.

 For much of the 1960s, ABC only televised Sunday afternoon games, including during the NBA Playoffs.
 This meant that ABC did not have to televise a potential NBA Finals deciding game if it were played on a weeknight.
 In 1969, ABC did televise Game 7 of the Los Angeles Lakers–Boston Celtics series in prime time on a weeknight.
 The following season, ABC aired the 1970 NBA Finals in its entirety, making it the first Finals series to have all games televised nationally.

 Commentators for the original NBA on ABC included play-by-play announcers Keith Jackson and Chris Schenkel, and analysts Jack Twyman, Bob Cousy and Bill Russell.
 On April 8, 1967, a strike by the American Federation of Television and Radio Artists (AFTRA) forced ABC Sports producer Chuck Howard and director Chet Forte to call Game 4 of the Eastern Conference Finals between Boston Celtics and Philadelphia 76ers, as its regular announcing team were members of the union.
 Curt Gowdy also served on play-by-play for half of the 1967–68 season.